DeanJain/JavaBigdata/GCP.md

 - enhance the performance of linear algebra computation
 - reduction in model training time from weeks to hours
 - TPU suitable for matrix computations, Models without custom TensorFlow operations inside the main training loop, Models that take a long time to train (in weeks) or with very large batch size

+### Google Cloud Security

+#### GCP Identity

+- Cloud Identity is a key GCP service that's offered by Google as an Identity as a Service (IDaaS) solution
+- Free and Premium Tier
+- Google Cloud Directory Sync (GCDS) can synchronize an organization's AD or LDAP database onto Cloud Identity and it is highly scalable.
+Synchronization is only one-way, that is, from on premises to GCP, and so your on-site DB is never compromised

+- Google accounts
+- Service accounts
+- Google groups
+- GSuite domains
+- Cloud Identity domains

+#### Cloud IAM

+- Roles :  diff roles defined
+- Member : who can get access
+- Policy : join both roles to member

+#### encryption at rest

+- Data at rest is encrypted by default in Google Cloud Platform.
+- Data is encrypted at multiple levels, including the application, infrastructure, and device levels.
+- Data is encrypted in chunks.
+Each chunk has its own encryption key, which is called a data encryption key.
+- Data encryption keys are themselves encrypted using a key encryption key.

+#### Key management

+1. default key management - inbuilt in gcp
+2. kms - store keys into gcp kms
+3. Customer supplied keys - keys are stored on prem and then sent over to services along with request and it not persisted on gcp

+#### Identity Aware Proxy (IAP)

+IAP is a service that replaces the VPN when a user is working from an untrusted network.
+It controls access to your application based on user identity, device status, and IP address.
+It is part of Google's BeyondCorp security model.

+#### Cloud Armor

+Cloud Armor is a service that allows protection against infrastructure DDoS attacks using Google's global infrastructure and security systems.
+It integrates with global HTTP(S) load balancers and blocks traffic based on IP addresses or ranges.
+Preview mode allows users to analyze the attack pattern without cutting off regular users.

+#### GCP Management Options

+- APIs

+  APIs available over REST to create GCp resources, can use API key, OAuth or service accounts to autz and create resources
+- Cloud Deployment Manager

+    Service that allows you to specify infrastructure as code (IaC) in YAML.
+It is a good practice to define infrastructure as code, since it allows teams to reproduce environments rapidly.
+It also lends itself to code reviews, version control, and other software engineering practices.
+    - It leverages **gcloud** deployment-manager   command
+    - Full / multi env deployment can be done using templates (templates are written in Python/Jinja)

+- Cloud Shell

+  Directly login using cloud console and open shell embedded into browser, provides 5GB local storage with a tiny GCE instance to run commandline scripts, you can upload download scripts open them in vim and run them

+- GCP SDK

+  set of tools which can be installed on local to interact with GCP via commandline

+  1. gcloud: A command-line tool for interacting with most GCP services (GCE, SQL, GKE, DataProc, DNS,Deployment Manager, Code/git, Docket Repo)
+  2. gsutil: A command-line python tool for working with Cloud Storage
+  3. bq: A command-line tool for working with BigQuery
+  4. cbt: Commandline tool written in Golang for BigTable

+#### Security Evaluation

+##### Penetration testing

+- **Reconnaissance** is the phase at which penetration testers gather information about the target system and the people who operate it or have access to it.
+This could include phishing attacks that lure a user into disclosing their login credentials or details of software running on their network equipment and servers.
+- **Scanning** is the automated process of probing ports and checking for known and unpatched vulnerabilities.
+- **Gaining access** is the phase at which the attackers exploit the information gathered in the first two phases to access the target system.
+- In the **maintaining access phase**, attackers will do things to hide their presence, such as manipulating logs or preventing attacking processes from appearing in a list of processes running on a server.
+- **Removing footprints**, the final phase, involves eliminating indications that the attackers have been in the system.
+This can entail manipulating audit logs and deleting data and code used in the attack.

+##### Auditing

+- All managed services does automatic audit logging
+- Cloud Audit Logs - service provided by gcp that records administrative actions and data operations.
+Administrative actions that modify configurations or metadata of resources is always logged by Cloud Audit Logs.

+#### SECURITY DESIGN PRINCIPLES

+- **Separation of duties (SoD)** is the practice of limiting the responsibilities of a single individual in order to prevent the person from successfully acting alone in a way detrimental to the organization.
+- **Least privilege** is the practice of granting only the minimal set of permissions needed to perform a duty.
+IAM roles and permissions are fine-grained and enable the practice of least privilege.
+- **Defense in depth** is the practice of using more than one security control to protect resources and data

 #### Designing a solution infrastructure that meets business requirements

 - Business use cases and product strategy
 - Cost optimization